 Here’s a rundown of New York’s most interesting shopping scenes, with highlights of each to give you a feel for the neighborhood.
-If a location is not given, refer to the store’s full listing by category in the “Shopping A to Z,” section.
+If a location is not given, refer to the store’s full listing by category in Shopping A–Z.

 Lower Manhattan & the Financial District

 Dispersed among them (especially along Canal), you’ll find a mind-boggling collection of knockoff sunglasses, handbags, fragrances, shoes, and watches.
-It can be a fun browse, but quality is questionable, and usually so are the sellers—and remember to bargain before busting out your wallet!
-(Also, skip the bootleg perfumes and software—these are stolen goods, and you will be disappointed with the product.)
+It can be a fun browse, but quality is questionable, and usually so are the sellers—and remember to bargain before busting out your wallet.
+Skip the bootleg perfumes and software—these are likely stolen goods, and you will be disappointed with the product.
 I’d steer clear of electronics altogether, but if you must buy, at least open the package before exchanging money to make sure you’re not buying a brick in a name-brand box.

 Perhaps the best matrix of Chinatown shops are the side streets tucked south of Canal, between Mott Street and the Bowery.
-The sidewalks are jammed, the stores are cramped, and vendors sell $1 eggrolls from carts—it’s enough to make you question what country you’re in.
+The sidewalks are jammed, the stores are cramped, and vendors sell $1 egg rolls from carts—it’s enough to make you question what country you’re in.
 If it’s Chinese housewares, spices, and delectables you’re after, try wandering Centre Street and Grand Street, where you’ll surely enjoy the photo opps if not the merchandise.

 If you’re out for cool and colorful mementos, duck into Ting’s Gift Shop, 18 Doyer St. (tel.
 212/962-1081), one of the oldest operating businesses in Chinatown.
 Under a vintage pressed-tin ceiling, the shop sells good-quality Chinese toys, kits, and lanterns.
 Tea lovers should not miss Ten Ren Tea & Genseng, 75 Mott Street (tel.
 212/349-2286), where the lovely staff will help you select delectable teas and all the right brewing accessories.